coughy2/CoughlinLab-main/content/authors/admin/_index.md

 ## Leadership & Mentorship

-Prof. Smith has mentored over 30 PhD students and postdoctoral researchers, many of whom have gone on to successful careers in academia and industry.
-She is committed to fostering an inclusive and collaborative research environment where all team members can thrive.
+Dr. Coughlin has mentored several learners including indivduials in master degree and PhD progams, medical students and residents, and junior faculty members.
+He has completed several formal mentoring programs and is committed to fostering an inclusive and collaborative research environment where all team members can thrive.

 ## Awards & Recognition